 Some states that allow firearm ownership have taken up the issue of 3D printed guns themselves.
 For example, California passed a law that requires a 3D printed gun to be properly approved and registered.
-But with relatively lax gun laws in a number of US states, 3D printed guns have proven to be a more glaring problem in Australia, which has stricter anti-gun legislation.
+But with relatively lax gun laws already exisiting in a number of US states, 3D printed guns have proven to be more of a glaring problem in Australia, which has much stricter anti-gun legislation.

 In November 2016, Gold Coast police discovered a highly sophisticated weapons production facility that used 3D printers to produce machine guns.
 A month later, a collection of 3D printed firearms were seized in Tasmania, but the manufacturer was let off with a warning.
 Perhaps Australia’s most concerning case, police recently linked the discovery of 3D printed guns in Melbourne to the Calabrian mafia.

 To combat the rise of 3D printed guns, New South Wales passed a law equating possession of 3D gun files to actual possession of a 3D printed gun.
 Some of Australia’s Senate members have their doubts about 3D printed guns being an imminent threat, and that further restrictions would hinder 3D printing innovation overall.
 The country’s Green Party has been a staunch opponent to 3D printed guns, citing the growth of the technology as proof that 3D printing will be capable of producing more dangerous weapons soon.